v7b1/vb.mi-dev/README.md

 Several MaxMSP clones of eurorack modules originally created by 'mutable instruments' https://mutable-instruments.net/

-Thanks to Émilie Gillet for making the source code available! https://github.com/pichenettes/eurorack
+Many thanks to Émilie Gillet for making the source code available! https://github.com/pichenettes/eurorack

 **Please note, this is not a release of 'mutable instruments'!**